Day 15 of our 30-day nutrition challenge is prepare meals in advance when time is more flexible.

-- Grab a scrap of paper or your phone and brain storm some meals you like to make.
+- Grab a scrap of paper or your phone and brain storm some meals that you like to make.
 If you’re cooking for other people you live with – could you turn it into a team event?
-Every person nominates a favourite meal (and if you’re lucky they could cook their favourite meal so it’s not just down to one person).
+Every person nominates a favourite meal (and if you’re lucky they could cook their favourite meal).

 - Choose batch cook recipes where possible – bolognaise, lasagne, roast chicken, side of salmon etc… so you just have to cook once but you get 2-3 meals out of each dish.
 Roast chicken can become paella with chicken, and stretching to a third meal with pasta and pesto.
 Most meat dishes can be in the fridge for up to 2-3 days, if you require them after that pop them in the freezer.

 - Remember reheated rice/pasta has less of a blood glucose impact so now there’s even more reason to cook them in advance and freeze/cool before reheating (Nutrition challenge day 3)